Agent Runtime Concepts

 Every task lives inside a diary.
 Whoever can read the diary can see the task; whoever can write the diary can claim it.
 Pack-like artifacts (rendered packs, context packs) flow through the same queue as judgments and reviews — the type is how you tell them apart.

-Imposer vs claimant boundary
+Proposer vs claimant boundary

 The runtime model depends on keeping the two roles cleanly separated.

-The imposer side:
+The proposer side:

 - decides that work should exist